It was a girl my age and she looked very familiar.

 "Dead serious" she said.

 I've been dreading this moment.
-I had no desire to learn how to swim but I guess it only made sense to learn here.
-I put on the suit over my clothes and the mask over my face.
+I had no desire to learn how to swim, but I guess it only made sense to learn here.
+I put on the suit on over my clothes and the mask over my face.
 The others, except for Tammy, changed into their water suits as well, but they didn't bother with the mask.
 Soon we were all standing on the edge of the water ship.

 Rei was the first to jump in.
 Then Kiko dove in after her.
 I stood peering over the edge into the dark blue water.
 I was having second thoughts after realizing how deep it really was.
 I could hear the others through my mask.

 "What's wrong?
 Jump in!" yelled Rei, her head bobbing on top of the water.